Hunter Valley Olive Oil Grove & Beef Enterprise

 The grove is drip irrigated as needed, with water being sourced from two farm dams.
 We also run a 10KWatt solar system , so in terms of electricity and other fuel consumption we are close to carbon neutral.
 Apart from harvest time and sometimes pruning time, two of us look after the grove for the rest of the year.

-Half the grove is planted to the oil variety Frantoio, the other half we have in the last 4 years removed table varieties and replanted with Coratina and Koroneiki oil vartieties.
-With our relatively humid climate, being close to the coast, the fleshy table varieties like Manzanilla, are too susceptible to disease.
-These two new varieties will over the years introduce a more distinctive flavor to the oil.
+Half the grove is planted to the oil variety Frantoio, the other half we have in the last 4 years removed table varieties and replanted with Coratina and Koroneiki oil vartieties, which have now matured to be fully producing trees.
+With our relatively humid climate, being close to the coast, the fleshy table varieties like Manzanilla, were too susceptible to disease.
+These two new oil varieties have proved to be good producers post drought.

 We have not attempted to be classified organic, but in practice as far as possible we use organic treatments.
 The principle exception is the use of Roundup to control the grass around the bases of the olive trees.
 Particularly in autumn when picking, we do not want to be standing on our local black snakes.